 Upon successful completion of the course requirements of the Practicum, you will receive academic credit that will apply toward fulfilling the MPH degree requirements.
 The Practicum is graded.
-The Practicum grade is determined by your Faculty Supervisor and is based on your Preceptor's evaluation, your self-evaluation, and your Practicum deliverable(s).
+The Practicum grade is determined by your Faculty Supervisor and reflects your performance throughout the practicum activity, which includes meeting stated goals and objectives and attainment of your stated competencies.
+The quality of your proposal, your Preceptor's evaluation, your faculty supervisor's evaluation, your self-evaluation, and your Practicum final report and deliverables are also considered in your grade.

 Please note that you are expected to complete the Practicum by the end of the semester you are enrolled in Capstone.
-If you have not submitted all of the required forms, final report, and deliverables within six weeks of Capstone completion, the Practicum grade may be reduced by half a letter grade.